 - Willingness: Committing to putting suggestions to practical use

 Those who succeed in alcoholism recovery apply the above principles.
-Once individuals realize that their way of doing things isn’t isn’t working, they can begin to recover.
+Moreover, once individuals realize that their way of doing things isn’t working, they can begin to recover.
 Although this may incite deflated pride and ego, it’s also liberating.

 Located in Portland, Oregon, Crestview Recovery is available to help you or your loved one overcome alcohol addiction.
 Our beautiful 30-bed facility offers a wide range of treatments to help people recover.
 From dual diagnosis therapy to trauma therapy, we’ll give you the addiction treatment and compassionate care you deserve.